9. Designing functions#

 We will explore these concepts in detail in the third part of this book.

-We know that it is best if a function performs a single well-specified task.
-Moreover, it is nice if it also allows its behaviour to be tweaked if one wishes to do so.
+We often need to find a sweet spot between being generous, mindful of the diverse needs of our users, and making the API neither overwhelming nor oversimplistic.
+We have established that it is best if a function performs a single, well-specified task.
+However, we are always delighted when it also lets us tweak its behaviour should we wish to do so.
 The use of default arguments can facilitate this principle.

 For instance, log computes logarithms, by default, the natural ones.